pgmorales76/codecademy/computer_science/loops/carlys_clippers/README.md

 I have been provided with three lists:

-1. `hairstyles`: the names of the cuts offered at Carly’s Clippers.
+1. `hairstyles`: the names, of the cuts, offered, at Carly’s Clippers.
-2. `prices`: the price of each hairstyle in the hairstyles list.
+2. `prices`: the price, of each hairstyle, in the hairstyles list.
-3. `last_week`: the number of purchases for each hairstyle type in the last week.
+3. `last_week`: the number of purchases, for each hairstyle type, in the last week.

 Each index, in hairstyles, corresponds to an associated index, in `prices`, and `last_week`.